-- For assessment of tradeoffs between priced and unpriced values there must be enough design alternatives (offering clear choices re priced and unpriced benefits) put forward - E.g., - if Version I NPV = \$100m - while Version II NPV = 80m + Amenity A1 + Env.
-Ser (E1) - Ask Public: is A1+E1 worth at least \$20m? (in foregone \$) - Can't do this for everything, but now hardly at all - This is probably what government is doing internally but public not informed
+- For assessment of tradeoffs between priced and unpriced values there must be enough and clear enough alternative designs put forward - E.g., - if Version I NPV = \$100m - while Version II NPV = 80m + Amenity A1 + Env.
+Ser (E1) - Ask Public: is A1+E1 worth at least \$20m? - Can't do this for everything, but now hardly at all - Also what government should be doing (and presumably is doing) internally but public not informed